AlbertoALopez/polling/README.md

 ## TODO

-* Make dashboard a protected route
+* ~~Make dashboard a protected route~~
 * Add code splitting/tree shaking with webpack2 (update to webpack2)
 * Make server requests on changes from the dashboard
 * Add  ability to add answers to questions on the dashboard
 * Add a total votes variable on poll model
 * Batch server requests to reduce load
 * Look into redis for caching and fun
-* Add more options on
+* Add more options for polls on dashboard, allow comments, change styles etc
 * Write unit and functional tests (grr)